 - Organise your contacts: Create a database for all the contacts you have made.

-- Maintain the contacts you have made: Even if an initial invitation doesn’t ensue - don’t bombard them with information but keep promoters up to date with subsequent work and invite them to see performances, particularly if you are playing in a location near to them.
+- Maintaining the contacts you have made: Don’t bombard them with information but keep promoters up to date with subsequent work and invite them to see performances, particularly if you are playing in a location near to them.

 Do's and don'ts